GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Documenting is very, very hard; it’s time-consuming.
-To do it right, you’ve got to do it like programming.
-You’ve got to deconstruct it, put it together in nice ways, rewrite it when it’s wrong.
-People don’t do that.
+> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
 >
-> ~ *Ken Thompson*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts